nereat2/MAInD-Creative-Coding-Foundations-2025-2026/Assignments/02/README.md

 It is called when the player runs out of time.

-Shows the message: “⏰ Time's up!
+Shows the message: “Time's up!
 You lose one life.”

 - Plays the wrong sound (playWrong())